bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Next button, event listener for click." />
 </p>

-Let&apos;s set up this event listener on our next button.
-Go back to my script here and now I can just use the handy shortcut next because I know that that is actually from here it&apos;s going in and getting my button pound next.
+<p>Let&apos;s set up this event listener on our next button.
+Go back to my script here
+and now I can just use the handy shortcut next because I know that that is actually from here it&apos;s going in and getting my button pound next.
 Next, add EventListener.
 I&apos;m listening for a click and I&apos;m going to run a function when you get a click, like so.
 Then I&apos;m going to pass in evt.
 It represents that event object that we&apos;re passing into this function.
 The event that happens when you click on this next button.
-Then we&apos;re going to do evt.preventDefault.
+Then we&apos;re going to do evt.preventDefault.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 388. slider-control, href is pound (#) (233) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">